hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 * `resource_manager_tags` - (Optional) A tag is a key-value pair that can be attached to a Google Cloud resource.
 You can use tags to conditionally allow or deny policies based on whether a resource has a specific tag.
 This value is not returned by the API.
 In Terraform, this value cannot be updated and changing it will recreate the resource.

+* `resource_policies` - (Optional) A list of self_links of resource policies to attach to the instance's boot disk.
+Modifying this list will cause the instance to recreate.
+Currently a max of 1 resource policy is supported.

 * `provisioned_iops` - (Optional) Indicates how many IOPS to provision for the disk.
     This sets the number of I/O operations per second that the disk can handle.
     For more details,see the [Hyperdisk documentation](https://cloud.google.com/compute/docs/disks/hyperdisks).